-- 1. Artists could use natural fibre materials to produce works for permanence by using non-conventional sculpture techniques such as stitching, weaving and knotting. - 2.
-Works can be presented in real or abstract forms using simple tools and materials to produce relief and in-the-round sculpture works. - 3.
-Immortality does not hold for human beings only, but animals and objects as well.
+5. Works can be presented in real or abstract forms using simple tools and materials.

+6. Immortality does not hold for human beings only, but animals and objects as well.
 The research covers part of the concept of immortality; hence artists and researchers should also explore it using other natural fibre materials.

-The materials used for the projects could be developed and expanded to broaden the scope of soft sculpture.
+7. The materials used for the projects could be developed and expanded to broaden the scope of soft sculpture.